KostasKoutrou/kostaskoutrou.github.io/_posts/2026-01-17-performance-troubleshooting-mde.md

 3. Disable Real-Time Protection: `Set-MPPreference -DisableRealtimeMonitoring $true`
 4. Confirm that Real-Time Protection is disabled: `Get-MpPreference | fl DisableRealtimeMonitoring` - The output should have a value of "True".

 Afterwards, a check should be done on the machine again to see if the issue is resolved.
 If it is, then Defender Antivirus should be investigated further, by following the steps described in the next sections.
-Otherwise, there could another reason for the CPU usage of Defender, and probably a ticket to Microsoft should be opened for further investigation.
+Otherwise, there could be another reason for the CPU usage of Defender, and probably a ticket to Microsoft should be opened for further investigation.

 More info on PowerShell cmdlet for configuring Defender settings can be found [here](https://learn.microsoft.com/en-us/powershell/module/defender/set-mppreference?view=windowsserver2025-ps).